March for Life (Washington, D.C.): Attendance

-In 1987, it is estimated that 10,000 participated.
+As with all large crowd estimates, the numbers vary among the sources and the year, ranging from tens to hundreds of thousands.

-In 1995, which is the last year that the National Park Service made an official estimate of attendance, 45,000 attended.
+In 1987, an estimated 10,000 participated.
+In 1995, the last year that the National Park Service made an official estimate of attendance, about 45,000 attended.

 Between 2003 and 2012, the marches drew crowds estimated in the hundreds of thousands.
-March organizers estimated attendance of 400,000 in 2011. and 650,000 in 2013.
-As with all large crowd estimates, the generated number of attendees reported differ, with some sources indicating a figure in the tens of thousands to low six figures.
+March organizers estimated attendance of 400,000 in 2011. and 650,000 in 2013, the fortieth anniversary of the first March.

-In 2016, the march proceeded despite a blizzard that dropped 24 in of snow in D.C., with tens of thousands of attendees.
+In 2016, the march proceeded despite a blizzard that dropped 24 in of snow in D.C., with thousands of attendees.

-Many young people attend the march, including teenagers and college students attend the march each year, typically traveling with Catholic schools, churches, and youth groups.
+Since the 2010s, a growing share of young people have joined the march, including teenagers and college students from Catholic schools, churches, and youth groups.
 A columnist for The Washington Post estimated that about half of the marchers were under age 30 in 2010.

-In 2022 attendance was estimated to be in the tens of thousands.
-By 2023, The Washington Post noticed that those who attended the March came from diverse religious backgrounds, white Evangelicals, Protestants, Jews, adherents of non-Christian religions, and members of secular groups.
+The 2020s saw appearances by online political activists ("influencers") who could appeal to the young.
+In 2022 attendance was estimated to be in the tens of thousands, as the fate of legal abortion at the national level rested in the hands of the Supreme Court.
+Many attendees were members of Generation Z. By 2023, The Washington Post noticed that those who attended the March came from diverse religious backgrounds, white Evangelicals, Protestants, Jews, adherents of non-Christian religions, and members of secular groups.
 A large number of the marchers were of high-school or college age.
+Thousands of people from across the United States came out for the 2026 March despite the incoming snowstorm.

 Notable speakers

 1987

-In 1987, then-President Ronald Reagan spoke remotely via telephone, and vowed to help "end this national tragedy."
-Jesse Helms, then Senator of North Carolina, attended and spoke.
-He called abortion an "American holocaust".
+In 1987, then-President Ronald Reagan addressed the attendees gathered at the Ellipse south of the White House by telephone connected to a loudspeaker.
+He vowed to help "end this national tragedy."
+Jesse Helms, then Senator of North Carolina, attended in person.
+He accused abortion of being an "American holocaust" in his speech.